Financial Aid Statement Of Ethical Principles & Code Of Conduct

 - Respect the dignity and protect the privacy of students, and ensure the confidentiality of student records and personal circumstances.

 - Ensure equity by applying all need analysis formulas consistently across the institution's full population of student financial aid applicants.

 - Provide services that do not discriminate on the basis of race, gender, ethnicity, sexual orientation, religion, disability, age, or economic status.

 - Recognize the need for professional development and continuing education opportunities.

 - Promote the free expression of ideas and opinions, and foster respect for diverse

 - Commit to the highest level of ethical behavior and refrain from conflict of interest or the perception thereof.

-- Maintain the highest level of professionalism, reflecting a commitment of the four cornerstones of Franklin University.
+- Maintain the highest level of professionalism, reflecting a commitment of Franklin University's four cornerstones (as stated in the Educational Philosophy), as well as the University's CORE Values: integrity, respect, opportunity, learning and excellence.

 Code of Conduct

-Franklin University’s financial aid professional is expected to always maintain exemplary standards of professional conduct in all aspects of carrying out his or her responsibilities, specifically including all dealings with any entities involved in any manner in student financial aid, regardless of whether such entities are involved in a government sponsored, subsidized, or regulated activity.
+Financial Aid professionals are expected to maintain exemplary standards of professional conduct in all aspects of their work including all dealings with any entity involved (in any manner) in student financial aid.
+Such entities may include that which are involved in a government sponsored, subsidized, or regulated activity.